In August 2020, Appalachian State University welcomed 20,023 students, a landmark enrollment for the university.

 The best way to learn about Appalachian and what it’s like to live and learn like a Mountaineer is to visit us.
 Our events give you the opportunity to meet our faculty, tour campus, and learn more about majors and programs, scholarships, financial aid, the admissions process and what it’s like to be a member of the Appalachian community.
 All events are free for all participants unless otherwise stated.

-The Office of Online & Transfer Services provides the knowledge and resources necessary to empower students through their Appalachian journey by advocating and collaborating to build the bridges necessary for student transition, integration, and success.
+Transfer Admissions & Engagement provides the knowledge and resources necessary to empower students through their Appalachian journey by advocating and collaborating to build the bridges necessary for student transition, integration, and success.

 The Office of the Registrar supports the mission of Appalachian State University in many ways.
 Our office provides academic support services including student services and academic records management, degree and diploma processing, and student information systems management.
 We also provide information about registration, academic records, residency status, and degrees to you and your department, while protecting your privacy and the integrity of your records.